In the sharing economy, individuals share or trade goods, services or knowledge in exchange for payment or for no payment at all.

 - remunerated passenger transportation, which includes taxis, limousines, Uber and Eva.

 Read these sections to easily understand your rights and obligations.

 Tax compliance agreements

 Integrity and fairness are two of our driving values.
 That's why we work to ensure our tax system meets the new realities of the sharing economy and sharing platforms.

-Since 2016, we have signed two agreements with major players in the sharing economy:
+Since 2016, we have signed agreements with major players in the sharing economy, including:

 - l'Entente relative aux exigences de conformité fiscale au Québec à l'égard des chauffeurs utilisant les plateformes « uberX », « uberXL » ou « uberSELECT » (French only);